-Imagine then that we were dealing with random samples from a random experiment in which we knew beforehand that a "success" event had a p = 0.75 probability of occurring.
+Imagine then that we were dealing with random samples from a random experiment in which we knew beforehand that a "success" event had a p = 0.75probability of occurring.
 It could be, for instance, randomly drawing balls with replacement from an urn containing 3 black balls and 1 white "failure" ball.
-Using the normal approximation of $p_n$ , one can compute the needed sample size in order to obtain the 95% confidence level, as n = 1800.
-We now have a sample of 1800 drawings of a ball from the urn, with an estimated proportion $\hat{p}$ for the success event.
-Does this mean that when dealing with a large number of samples of size n = 1800 and with estimates $\hat{p}k$ (k = 1, 2, ...), 95% of the $\hat{p}k$ will lie somewhere in the interval $\hat{p} \pm 0.02$ ?
-No. It means, as previously stated and illustrated in Figure 1.7, that 95% of the intervals $\hat{p}k \pm 0.02$ will contain p.
+Using the normal approximation of P_n , one can compute the needed sample size in order to obtain the 95% confidence level, for an $\varepsilon = \pm 0.02$ tolerance.
+It turns out to be $n \approx 1800$.
+We now have a sample of 1800 drawings of a ball from the urn, with an estimated proportion, say \hat{p}0 , of the success event.
+Does this mean that when dealing with a large number of samples of size n = 1800 with estimates \hat{p}k (k = 1, 2,...), 95% of the \hat{p}k will lie somewhere in the interval $\hat{p}0 \pm 0.02$?
+No. It means, as previously stated and illustrated in Figure 1.7, that 95% of the intervals $\hat{p}k \pm$ 0.02 will contain p.
 As we are (usually) dealing with a single sample, we could be unfortunate and be dealing with an "atypical" sample, say as sample #3 in Figure 1.7.
 Now, it is clear that 95% of the time p does not fall in the $\hat{p}3 \pm 0.02$ interval.
 The confidence level can then be interpreted as a risk (the risk incurred by "a reasonable doubt" in the jury verdict analogy).
 The higher the confidence level, the lower the risk we run in basing our conclusions on atypical samples.
-Assuming we increased the confidence level to 0.99, while maintaining the sample size, we would then get a larger tolerance, $\varepsilon = 0.025$ .
+Assuming we increased the confidence level to 0.99, while maintaining the sample size, we would then pay the price of a larger tolerance, $\varepsilon = 0.025$.
 We can figure this out by imagining in Figure 1.7 that the intervals would grow wider so that now only 1 out of 100 intervals does not contain p.